-Chocolate ganache goes so well with a lot of different desserts.
-Not only that, but the ganache itself can be used as a glaze, thick frosting, or whipped frosting!
+Chocolate ganache pairs beautifully with a TON of different desserts.
+It’s also super versatile: you can use it as a glaze, thick (spreadable) frosting, or whipped (fluffy) frosting!

-There are a lot of different types of chocolate ganache and even more uses for it!
+There are a number of different types of chocolate ganache and even more uses for it!
 This recipe focuses on chocolate ganache that’s used mainly for frosting and glazes that set firm.

 Chocolate ganache ingredients:

-Chocolate ganache only uses 2 ingredients: heavy cream and chocolate.
+You only need 2 ingredients to make chocolate ganache: heavy cream and chocolate.
 To get a ganache that’s best for frosting and whipping, you need a 1:1 ratio of cream to chocolate.

 This gives you a ganache that you can use as a glaze when warm, or a spreadable frosting when cooled.